Corn on the Cob Saltimbocca

-These are not the best words to wake up to:
+What are my least favorite words to wake up to?

-My husband: At least we have our priorities straight.
+My husband: “Coffee for sure, clothes maybe.
+At least you have your priorities straight!”

 That’s pretty much the end of this story.
 I had a different one planned for today but given the insanity of this morning I just plain don’t have the time or the energy.